Bumblebee202111/doubean-public/README.md

 An unofficial [Douban][douban] app mainly used for browsing the [Groups][douban-groups] section.
 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

 Note: I am an inexperienced Android beginner and the only developer of it.
 Occasional crashes may happen, UI design may be incomplete and features you need may be missing.
-Only features demanded by me and other users are possible to be added.
-This project is also going to be used as my playground for trending technologies such as Jetpack Compose.
+This project implements some essential features as well as user requested ones which are practical.
+It is also going to be used as my playground for trending technologies such as Jetpack Compose.
 This brings tons of migration tasks ([remaining ones](#migrations)), and also means that old and new libraries are currently mixed.

 *The development of this app is slowed down again so that I can spend more time on the exploration of the backend and frontend areas.*